-- 1 providing for such a contingency in the instrument creating the - 2 disclaimed interest.
-Except as otherwise provided in paragraph - 3 (4), if the instrument does not contain a provision disposing of - 4 the disclaimed interest, the disclaimed interest passes from the - 5 creator of the instrument to the disclaimant's descendants by - 6 representation who survive the date of distribution or, if none, - 7 as if the disclaimant had died [intestate] immediately before the - 8 date of distribution. - 9 (4) Except for a future interest held by the - disclaimant, a future interest that takes effect in possession or - 11 enjoyment when or after the disclaimed interest terminates takes - effect in possession or enjoyment as if the disclaimant had died - 13 before: - (A) the effective date of the instrument if the - disclaimed interest takes effect in possession or enjoyment as of - 16 the effective date of the instrument; or - 17 (B) the date of distribution if the disclaimed - interest takes effect in possession or enjoyment after the - 19 effective date of the instrument. - 20 (5) Delivery of a disclaimer of an interest created - 21 other than by a trust or a beneficiary designation must be made - 22 to the transferor of the interest. - 23 (6) Delivery of a disclaimer of an interest in a trust - 24 must be made to the trustee or, if no trustee is then serving, by - 25 filing it with the court having jurisdiction to appoint or - qualify the trustee or, if the disclaimer is made before the effective date of the instrument creating the trust, to the settlor of a revocable trust or the transferor of the interest.
+- 1 to an alternative gift of the disclaimed interest. - 2 (3) If the instrument does not contain a term disposing - 3 of the disclaimed interest or an alternative gift of the - 4 interest, the interest passes - 5 (A) if the disclaimed interest is an income - 6 interest, as if the disclaimant had died immediately before the - 7 instrument becomes irrevocable; - 8 (B) if the disclaimed interest is a present - 9 interest other than an income interest, from the creator of the - 10 instrument to the disclaimant's descendants by representation who - 11 survive the time the instrument became irrevocable or, if none, - 12 as if the disclaimant had died immediately before the instrument - 13 becomes irrevocable; - 14 (C) if the disclaimed interest is a future - 15 interest other than an income interest, from the creator of the - instrument to the disclaimant's descendants by representation who - 17 survive the time of distribution or, if none, as if the - 18 disclaimant's heirs at law determined as if the disclaimant had - died immediately before the time of distribution. - 20 (4) Except for a future interest held by the - 21 disclaimant, a future interest that takes effect in possession or - 22 enjoyment when or after the disclaimed interest terminates takes - effect in possession or enjoyment as if the disclaimant had died - 24 before: - 25 (A) the time the instrument becomes irrevocable if - the disclaimed interest takes effect in possession or enjoyment the instrument becomes irrevocable.

+1 as of the time the instrument becomes irrevocable; or

+2 (B) the time of distribution if the disclaimed 3 interest takes effect in possession or enjoyment after the time

-(7) Delivery of a disclaimer of an interest created by a beneficiary designation made before the effective date of the instrument must be made to the transferor.
-Delivery of a disclaimer of an interest created by a beneficiary designation made after the effective date of the instrument must be made to the person obligated to make payment of the interest.
+- (5) Delivery of a disclaimer of an interest created other than by a trust or a beneficiary designation must be made to the transferor of the interest. - (6) Delivery of a disclaimer of an interest in a trust must be made to the trustee or, if a trustee is not then serving, by filing it with a court having jurisdiction to appoint or qualify the trustee or, if the disclaimer is made before the effective date of the instrument creating the trust, to the settlor of a revocable trust or the transferor of the interest. - (7) Delivery of a disclaimer of an interest created by a beneficiary designation made before the effective date of the instrument must be made to the transferor.
+Delivery of a disclaimer of an interest created by a beneficiary designation made after the effective date of the instrument must be made to the person obligated to distribute the interest.

 Section 4 adapts the provisions of Section 3 for disclaimers of interests arising under instruments other than wills.
-The principal difference is the use of the effective date of the instrument as the measuring point for the effect of the disclaimer rather than the inapplicable "death of the decedent.
+The principal difference is the use of the time at which the instrument becomes irrevocable as the measuring point for the effect of the disclaimer rather than the inapplicable "death of the decedent.
 For example, Mother may create a revocable inter vivos trust as a will substitute.
 The effective date of the instrument is the date of Mother's death, at which time she may no longer revoke the trust.
-Interests that take effect in possession and enjoyment as of the effective date are analogous to present interests created by will.
-Disclaimer of such interests are effective as of the effective date of the instrument, and the disclaimed interest passes to the disclaimant's descendants who survive the effective date, and if none, as if the disclaimant had died immediately before the effective date.
+Interests that take effect in possession and enjoyment at that time are analogous to present interests created by will.
+Disclaimer of such interests are effective as of the time the instrument became irrevocable, and the disclaimed interest passes to the disclaimant's descendants who survive that time, and if none, as if the disclaimant had died immediately before that time.
 The following example illustrates this provision: